Akshita1414/Bootstrap/README.md

 # Bootstrap
-This is a website made entirely of bootstrap
+This is a website made entirely of bootstrap for practice purpose